gsa-oes/office-of-evaluation-sciences/_projects/1613-usda-local-elections.md

 ## What was the program change?

-OES redesigned ballot materials using social science research, including clarifying information delivery and adding reminders.
+OES redesigned ballot materials applying research insights, including clarifying information delivery and adding reminders.

 ## How did the evaluation work?